Online Catalogue

 click here to Enter Shop

 Our water based underfloor heating system offers the complete solution creating the perfect comfort zone in any environment.
-It is also a system that puts you in complete control with both individual room temperature and weather compensation sensors available.
+It is also a system that puts you in complete control with a range of control options, from single programmable wired or wireless thermostats, to a full networked heating system controllable remotely from your pc or laptop..
 And what’s more, you’ll find it makes complete sense helping you to save money, while delivering environmental and health benefits.
-Indeed, constructed from the best of materials (life in excess of 50 years - 25 year system guarantee), the system offers you complete peace of mind.
+Indeed, constructed from the best of materials (life in excess of 50 years – 25 year system guarantee on pipe and components), the system offers you complete peace of mind.

 There are different kinds of heating systems and different kinds of heat.
 With our underfloor heating system, you get a heat that is most conducive to your comfort.
 A radiant heat that ensures you feel comfortable even at a lower air temperature than that produced by a more traditional convection system.